I Am a Strange Loop

+Content

-Hofstadter had previously expressed disappointment with how Gödel, Escher, Bach, which won the Pulitzer Prize in 1980 for general nonfiction, was received.
-In the preface to its 20th anniversary edition, Hofstadter laments that the book was perceived as a hodgepodge of neat things with no central theme.
-He states: "GEB is a very personal attempt to say how it is that animate beings can come out of inanimate matter.
+Hofstadter had previously expressed disappointment with how Gödel, Escher, Bach, which won the 1980 Pulitzer Prize for general nonfiction, was received.
+In the preface to its 20th anniversary edition, he laments that the book was perceived as a hodgepodge of neat things with no central theme.
+He writes: "GEB is a very personal attempt to say how it is that animate beings can come out of inanimate matter.
 What is a self, and how can a self come out of stuff that is as selfless as a stone or a puddle?"

 Hofstadter seeks to remedy this problem in I Am a Strange Loop by focusing on and expounding the central message of Gödel, Escher, Bach.
 He demonstrates how the properties of self-referential systems, demonstrated most famously in Gödel's incompleteness theorems, can be used to describe the unique properties of minds.
 As an exploration of the sense of "I", Hofstadter explores his own life and those to whom he has been close.